haraldkoch/kochhaus-home/README.md

 - [cert-manager](https://cert-manager.io/docs/) - Configured to create TLS certs for all ingress services automatically using LetsEncrypt.
 - [external-dns](https://github.com/kubernetes-sigs/external-dns) - monitors service and ingress resources, and automatically generates DNS updates for them.
 This lets me maintain DNS mappings and LetsEncrypt certificates without a cloudflare account or domain.
 - [metallb](https://metallb.universe.tf/) - Kubernetes Load Balancer that runs on Kubernetes.
-- [traefik ingress](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) - Ingress controller based on Traefik (but not Rancher's default)
+- [nginx ingress](https://github.com/kubernetes/ingress-nginx) - Ingress controller.
+I used to use Traefik, but it it much more challenging to configure correctly.

 ### Storage